 Earlybird Deadline: September 9th - October 9th (only $14.99)

 Regular Deadline: October 9th - November 9th ($19.99)

 Final Deadline: November 9th - December 9th ($24.99)

 Here are some quick tips for writing a query letter.
 Following some of these tricks will elevate your pitch's strength, which will then improve your odds of winning.
 You also read our article on query letters here: WEAK QUERY LETTERS MAKE FOR WEAK SCRIPTS.

 Introduction: Establish the GENRE & TITLE.
 Don’t waste the pro’s time.
 If your script has won awards, received positive coverage, been optioned, or has attachments, this can also be included in the intro.
 This should be no longer 2-3 sentences.

 Why do we need a logline?
 Two reasons.
-1) They help you, the writer, realize the true meaning and premise of your story in its simplest form.
+1) They help you, the writer, realize your story's true meaning and premise in its simplest form.
 2) It opens doors, plain and simple.
 Industry professionals can’t read through 100 screenplays a week, never finding the right script.
 But they can read 100 loglines, and narrow down their search, utilizing their limited amount of reading time before requesting to read a script.